opus-x/Axon7Toolkit/README.md

 The toolkit supports ALL variants and ALL builds!

 This toolkit is constantly updated with new features and bug fixes!
 Why are you still reading this?
 Check out the toolkit!

-SOURCE

-I have made the source of the main Toolkit available.
-It is for EDUCATIONAL PURPOSES ONLY!
-You may not use it in any way or redestribute it as your own!

-LENDING ME SERVER SPACE

-If you are interested in lending me server space to host the files for the toolkit(thank you!) send me a PM on xda.
-My username is @bkores.